abhaumick/-ece695-s21-lab2-template/Readme.md

 The first assignment exploited data parallelism along a single dimension - with a direct one-to-one or one-to-many correlation between each thread and the data it processes.
 In the second assignment we will be operating on 2-D data and look at ways to adapt some common operations for the GPU.

+This lab is a significant departure from the previous lab.
+There are a number of unique ways to parallelize each task and each choice comes with its own set of tradeoffs.
+There is a significant set of possible implementations and we cannot wait to see your unique take on the problems:

+> To boldly go where no one has gone before!
+>
+> -- <cite>Captain James T. Kirk, USS Enterprise</cite>

 -----------------------------------------------------------
 <br>

-# PART A: Image Filters
+# PART A: Filtering Noise from Images
 ## Median Filtering

 The [median filter](https://en.wikipedia.org/wiki/Median_filter) is a non-linear digital filtering technique, often used to remove noise from an image or signal [[1]](#1).
 For small to moderate levels of Gaussian noise, the median filter is demonstrably better than Gaussian blur at removing noise whilst preserving edges for a given, fixed window size. [[2]](#2).

 While a number of efficient implementations of median filtering exists [[3]](#3), we will be using the relatively compute-intensive "simple" implementation, that precisely computes the median.
 Furthermore, to simplify the implementation, we will be using a cental symmetric rectangular / square window such that the pixel at the centre will be replaced by the median of all the pixels in

 A simple description of the algorithm can be found [here](http://fourier.eng.hmc.edu/e161/lectures/smooth_sharpen/node2.html).
+The curious, interested in exploring Median Filtering in the context of recent (and past) academic work can visit [this](https://www.sciencedirect.com/topics/computer-science/median-filter).

 ## Implementation